 How to Make Everything Bagel Seasoning

-Everything Bagel Seasoning is having a moment, isn’t it?
-It’s EVERYWHERE lately, and luckily for those who are avoiding bagels and other carby/gluteny things you can have that same flavor on other things!
+It’s brilliant, really.
+Luckily for those who are avoiding bagels and other carby/gluteny things you can have that same flavor on other things!

 After seeing all of those who didn’t have a Trader Joe’s nearby lament about not being able to get any EBS, I was determined to help you out.
 Yeah, Everything Bagel Seasoning has an acronym now. #arrived